CaliFlowers/bellybutton-biodiversity-with-Plotly/README.md

 # Bellybutton-Biodiversity-with-Plotly

-## Dsta Visualization in Javascript
+## Data Visualization in Javascript
     Communicating the results from a wor of data analysis is a major part of the data analysts job.
 Data Visualization is one way in which data analysts tell story through data.
 It is iften said that a picture is worth a thousand words; and a simple chart can tell the story of a million rows.
 As has been said, Javascript can be a powerful tool in a skilled Data Analyst's hands.